 9.4/10 – Our Score

 15 ⅝ Inches

 4 1/8″ (Small)

-The carbon fiber graphite combination results in a resilient surface and 30% diminished surface, which helped me get over my injuries and wrist aches, and in the meantime, professionalized my game with accuracy and speed.
-I’ve been playing with this paddle for 10 months and during this whole time, has helped me a lot in getting those overhands handled with a soft spin, that I usually miss in other composite paddles.
+The carbon fiber graphite combination results in a resilient surface and a 30% diminished surface, which helped me get over my injuries and wrist aches, and in the meantime, professionalized my game with accuracy and speed.
+I’ve been playing with this paddle for 10 months and during this whole time, has helped me a lot in getting those overhands handled with a soft spin, which I usually miss in other composite paddles.
 An interesting fact?
 It possesses a more remarkable forgiveness ability to complement medium-level players, who need more of a control mechanism to level up.

 In the compartment of power, Niupipo:

 - Is 15% thicker than the average honeycomb core, resulting in fewer dead spots over time, and increased power and pace.

 - Vibration and shock are bottomed to zero, plus you’ll have a good pop effect too, thanks to the layer of fiber over it.